At a glance

 - Country: UK, cafe and deli

 Cut a ripe fig in half and it is jammy, seedy, and floral, sweet enough to eat like a sweet; spread soft goat's cheese against the bread and it is sour, chalky, and faintly barnyard in a way no cow's-milk cheese reaches.
-The sandwich exists to put those two extremes in the same bite.
-The fig's honeyed flesh softens the cheese's acid edge; the cheese's tang and salt keep the fig from reading as pure sugar.
-Neither would carry a sandwich on its own, the fig too sweet to sustain, the chèvre too sharp, but pressed face to face each one answers what the other overdoes.
-The whole thing is a small argument between sweet and sour that resolves in the chewing.
+The sandwich puts those two extremes in the same bite.
+The fig's honeyed flesh softens the cheese's acid edge, the cheese's tang and salt keep the fig from reading as pure sugar, and neither would carry a sandwich on its own, the fig too sweet to sustain, the chèvre too sharp.
+Pressed face to face, each one answers what the other overdoes, a small seesaw of sweet and sour that settles in the chewing.

 Chèvre, Figs, and the Southern Table

-No one invented this sandwich and no founding date attaches to it, since it is a recent cafe assembly rather than a named dish.
-The cheese it leans on can be dated, though: Crottin de Chavignol, the small tangy Loire goat's cheese that anchors this kind of pairing, was granted France's controlled appellation by decree on 13 February 1976, long before anyone thought to press it with figs between two slices of bread.
+No one invented the sandwich and no founding date attaches to it, since it is a recent cafe assembly rather than a named dish.
+The cheese it leans on can be dated, though.
+Crottin de Chavignol, the small Loire goat's cheese that anchors this style of pairing, was granted France's controlled appellation by a decree of 13 February 1976, published in the Journal Officiel later that month, more than two centuries after Sussex figs were already going to market and long before anyone thought to press a chèvre against a fig between two slices of bread.